NicholasEllul/COMP2406/A5-2406/shoppingApplication/ReadMe.txt

+Student Readme Section

+COMP 2406 Assignment 4
+Nicholas Ellul - Student Number: 101064168
+Peter Khlopenkov - Student Number: 101072312

+Systems tested on:
+     MacOS v10.13.2 with Node v8.9.1 on Google Chrome browser MacOS v10.12.6 with Node v8.9.1 on Google Chrome browser Lubuntu v16.03 with Node 6.11.2 on Chromium web browser

+Install:
+	Run the command...
+		npm install

+Launch:
+	Start the mongodb server by running...
+		sudo mongod

+	Then from the root, populate the database by running... node seed/populate-for-startup.js

+	Then start the server by running...
+		npm start

+Testing:
+	visit http://localhost:3000/ to load the website
+	Log in using any of the users specified in the seed file.
+	One example user is...
+		username: admin@admin.com
+		password: admin

+BELOW IS THE README CREATED BY THE ORIGINAL DEVELOPER

 To run this app you need a personal Paypal Account
 You can create on at paypal.com
 When you create the account you don't need to link a credit card or bank account at that